nuprl/website/blog/_src/posts/2019-04-07-forgetful-and-heedful-contracts.md

 Alternatively, an implementation can check all the elements and report all that disagree with the value.

-The heedful method is a compromise between forgetful and eidetic space efficiency.
+The heedful method is a compromise between forgetful and eidetic.

 - Unlike forgetful, heedful uses a new data structure to represent contacts and requires a `contract-stronger?` predicate.